adri188/Election_Analysis/README.md

     7. Percentage of votes from each county out of the total count
     8. The county with the highest turnout

-Finally, you’ll provide a written analysis of the election audit for the election commission, including the new results and a clearly written overview of your methods.
-As with all written analyses, this will help your audience understand what you did and what they might be able to do with the data you presented.
+Below results are presented along a written summary of the resuls and the methods use to compelte this audit.

  ## Resources